paolacernada/Board-Game-Rentals/README.md

 #### Crafted by Enthusiasts:

 - [Luis Sosa Lora](https://github.com/luisJsosa/) - Focused on the web interface design, frontend development, and testing, ensuring an engaging and user-friendly experience.
-Conducted UX research and gathered feedback, crucial for refining the user interface.
+Conducted UX research and gathered feedback, which was crucial for refining the user interface.
 Implemented Bootstrap for responsive design, and handled dynamic webpage behavior using JavaScript.
-Coordinated project deployment to the server.
+Additionally, coordinated project deployment to the server, gathered requirements, and created the project documentation.

 - [Paola Cernada](https://github.com/paolacernada/) - Responsible for the MySQL database design, including creating and testing the database to ensure robustness and reliability.
 Contributed significantly to the implementation of the Flask backend, establishing a stable and efficient server-side framework.
 Additionally, worked on project deployment to the server alongside Luis.

 ## Our Vision for Fun and Functionality